Chikayo-k/tech-quiz/README.md

 ![Bare expect fixed](assets/image/testing/bare-expext-fixed.png)

-The bare expect issue was fixed but when the user does not type numbers more than twice the error shows up and the game will be stopped.
-Finally, this was resolved by using the if elif statement.
+The bare expect issue was fixed but when the user would enter a character that wasn't a number the error would show up and the game will be stop running.
+This was resolved by using the if elif statement.

 ![fixed error](assets/image/testing/error-fixed.png)